pkdone/practical-mongodb-aggregations-book/src/examples/intricate-examples/mask-sensitive-fields.md

                    "else": {"$not": ["$reported"]},
                 }},

-    // Exclude sub-doc if the sub-doc's category field's value is 'SENSITIVE' "customer_info": {"$cond": {
+    // Exclude sub-doc if the sub-doc's category field's value is 'RESTRICTED' "customer_info": {"$cond": {
-                        "if":   {"$eq": ["$customer_info.category", "SENSITIVE"]},
+                        "if":   {"$eq": ["$customer_info.category", "RESTRICTED"]},
                         "then": "$$REMOVE",
                         "else": "$customer_info",
                      }},